JoaquinAmatRodrigo/skforecast/docs/introduction-forecasting/introduction-forecasting.md

 Some machine learning models, such as long short-term memory (LSTM) neural network, can predict simultaneously several values of a sequence (*one-shot*).
 This strategy is not currently implemented in skforecast library.

-## Multi-time series forecasting
+## Global forecasting models

 In univariate time series forecasting, a single time series is modeled as a linear or nonlinear combination of its lags, where past values of the series are used to forecast its future.
-In multi-series forecasting, two or more time series are modeled together using a single model.
-There are two distinct strategies for multi-series forecasting.
+Global forecasting, involves building a single predictive model that considers all time series simultaneously.
+It attempts to capture the core patterns that govern the series, thereby mitigating the potential noise that each series might introduce.
+This approach is computationally efficient, easy to maintain, and can yield more robust generalizations across time series.
+There are two distinct strategies for global forecasting.

 ### Independent Multi-Series Forecasting